3447-OFFICIAL/unified-cyber-platform/README.md

 # UCRIP - Unified Cyber Resource Intelligence Platform

-UCRIP is a production-grade, highly specialized cybercrime intelligence platform designed for government agencies and enterprise security teams.
+UCRIP is a production-grade, which is highly specialized cybercrime intelligence platform designed for government agencies and enterprise security teams.
 It transforms raw cybersecurity data from official national sources (CISA, CERT-In, NCSC, CERT-Bund) into a high-fidelity, actionable "Cyber-Noir" command center.

 ![UCRIP Dashboard](https://github.com/user-attachments/assets/placeholder-dashboard.png) <!-- Update this link with your final presentation screenshot -->